How to do Mobile App A/B Testing for Your App Store Listing

 Besides, don't use your mobile A/B testing results from the Apple App Store in Google Play Store.
 User behavior is different in each store, and also the layout of both stores is different.
 In order to have accurate results, you should test for each platform separately.

-It's possible to test directly in the Google Play Console.
+It's possible to test mobile app elements by using Google Play Store listing experiments feature.
 You just need to choose your app and go to the left side menu under.
 Click on Grow; then on "Store Listing Experiments."
 Now it's also possible to do an A/B test in the Apple App Store which is a brand new feature.
-You can read more about it here.

 Now that you have a winner, it's time to implement your results and track your performance.
 Just like App Store Optimization, this isn't something that you see the effects overnight.
 Wait for one to two months to see the full improvement.